Skip to content

 2. Think long-term: Rather than focusing solely on short-term profits, think about what you're doing next year, five years down the road, and even 10 years after that.
 You may find that you have less profit this year because it takes time to build up your brand, but it could pay off big dividends down the line.

 3. Engage stakeholders: Your customers, clients, partners, employees, and community members all play a role in helping shape your business' reputation.
-Stakeholders can help you identify opportunities for growth and also provide feedback on the impact your decisions have on society.
+Stakeholders can help you identify growth opportunities and also provide feedback on the impact your decisions have on society.

 4. Integrate sustainability into your products and services: For example, a company could decide to only source materials from companies that employ workers who are paid fairly and treated well.
 It could also choose to not sell any products that harm animals.